kvthweatt/py_backer/README.md

 ## To-Do:
 - Add command line args for CLI operation and a GUI.
 - Add the ability to backup over FTP / SFTP

+## Configuring PyBacker
+You will notice inside the config.json there are source and destination directories with numeric key values that increment.
+Each numeric key of a source directory path corresponds to the destination directory path with the same key.
+You can add an unlimited amount of sources/destinations.
+- You must be sure to have an equal number of sources and destinations, as the keys are related to each other by numeric value.